SelimSavas/segment-anything-and-yolov8/README.md

 # Segment Anything and YoloV8 Collaboration

-This project utilizes the combination of Segment Anything and YOLOV8 algorithms for airplane segmentation.
-It automatically identifies and segments airplanes in images, highlighting them regionally.
-This helps in monitoring the airspace and analyzing the presence of airplanes in a given scene.
+This project is a collaboration between Segment Anything and YOLOv8 algorithms, focusing on object segmentation.
+The goal of the project is to automatically identify and segment objects in images, providing region-specific highlights.

 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/drive/1jCgiaBe1ony_uXr-tscMsQStrD6-jfMr#scrollTo=LWfVExQJTK5w)